33 ACT to SAT Score Conversion

 ACT Math (33) → SAT Math ~740/800.
 Official ACT/SAT concordance shows that an ACT Math score of 33 corresponds to about 740 on the SAT Math section.
 (For context, a perfect ACT Math 36 equals an 800 SAT Math.)

 ACT English (33) + Reading (33) → SAT Reading and Writing ~710/800.
 The SAT no longer separates Reading and Writing; instead it has a combined Reading and Writing score out of 800.
 Concordance tables for the sum of ACT English+Reading show that a combined score of 66 (33+33) maps to about 710 on SAT Reading and Writing.
-In other words, if you scored 33 on both English and Reading, you'd expect roughly a 700–720 combined score in SAT Reading/Writing.
+In other words, if you scored 33 on both English and Reading, you would expect roughly a 700-720 combined score in SAT Reading/Writing.

 ACT Science (33) → no direct SAT counterpart.
 The ACT's Science section is unique; the SAT has no separate science section.
 (The SAT integrates science reasoning into its Reading and Math questions, so there is no standalone "science score.")